TINY POEMS

 Every August, we have published TINY POEMS in WWPH Writes, our biweekly little lit magazine.
 And we publish a lot of them!
 We love TINY POEMS.

 Last year, we featured TINY ODES.
-See here.

-What is the AMERICAN HAIKU?
+So, what is the AMERICAN HAIKU?

 Version 1